 You can attend interview workshops, resume coaching sessions, mock interviews, and industry panels.
 Establish a job search plan and attend an industry exploration trip.
 These events build on your Business Communications Courses and ensure you'll be prepared for the interview process.

 Our career team at the Career Management Center (CMC) has extensive industry and functional knowledge and will guide you toward the opportunities that match your interests and skills.
 Career coaches and other specialists work across department lines, helping you clarify your goals and identify options you never considered.

 Fuqua's professional career coaches help you find the career opportunities that fit your interests and skills.
-Whether you’re in Durham or in China, these coaches are available for one-on-one sessions by appointment, either in person or via online communication channels such as Skype.
+Whether you’re in Durham or in China, these coaches are available for one-on-one sessions by appointment, either in person or via online video-conference.
 While you’re in Durham, you can also attend walk-up hours between classes to chat informally.

 Additionally, alumni volunteers of Fuqua’s MBA and MMS programs work with MMS students one-on-one through our Career Advisor for MMS (CAM) program.
 These alumni share firsthand experiences, help you sharpen your resume and cover letter, and build your interviewing skills through mock interviews.
 You can request to work with alumni based on our chosen industry, adding another dimension of personalization.

 We engage you in the job search process from orientation through graduation, with training and workshops that build on your Business Communications courses.
 Offerings are customized to meet your class’s needs and include: